-This page provides information about how to become a certilfied honest broker and how the investigator obtains permission to use a certified honest broker system.
+This page provides information about how to become a certified honest broker and how the investigator obtains permission to use a certified honest broker system.

 - An honest broker is a neutral third party, who is not part of the research team in any way.
-The honest broker cannot be one of the investigators or study coordinators, and cannot serve as a co-author on any publication.
+The honest broker cannot be one of the investigators, study coordinators, or statisticians on the study and cannot serve as a co-author on any publication.

 - Honest Broker Systems are set up for divisions, departments, clinics, labs etc. There are multiple honest broker systems throughout UPMC and Pitt.